chatwoot/docs/docs/user-guide/applications.md

 </div>

-Click on add a new hook button on the right hand top side of the screen.
+Click on the "Add a new hook" button on the right hand top side of the screen.
 A new screen opens up where you can enter the Dialog flow ID and Key file that you already have registered.

 <div align="center">